guayom/hugo-taxonomies/README.md

 Pages are responsible for holding content
 Taxonomies are responsible for organizing content

 Hugo is smart enough to create a page for each taxonomy term.
-That is a powerful feature and a great time saver.
+That is a powerful feature and a great time saver when you have taxonomies that only need a title and a permalink, for example 'tags'.
 But if you need to attach content to a taxonomy, and using the responsibility distribution described before, the proper place to put it is in a page.
-So the idea here is to override the default /taxonomy/term page that hugo creates for you.
+So the idea here is to override the default /taxonomy/term page that hugo kindly creates for you with your own page.

 - In brands, I created a file for every brand.
 Those are just regular pages.
 - In the brands index, instead of using the default taxonomy list view, I used a section view, since this is a regular section